se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 1. License Grant

-Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use showcases-core on devices you own or control for personal and commercial purposes, and—subject to Section 3—to make and distribute copies as permitted therein.
+Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use showcases-core (the “Software”) on devices you own or control for personal and commercial purposes, and—subject to Section 3—to make and distribute copies as permitted therein.

 ## 2. Ownership

-The Game is licensed, not sold.
+The Software is licensed, not sold.
 Sergei Aleksandrovich Panfilov and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.

 ## 3. Permitted Use, Sharing & Reverse Engineering

 You may:

-- install and use the Game on devices you own or control;
+- install and use the Software on devices you own or control;
 - make personal backup copies for your own use;
-- reverse engineer, decompile, disassemble, analyze and modify the Game to the extent permitted by applicable law **and** for interoperability, modding and educational purposes;
+- reverse engineer, decompile, disassemble, analyze and modify the Software to the extent permitted by applicable law **and** for interoperability, modding and educational purposes;
-- share **unmodified** copies of the Game **free of charge** with other individuals, provided that you include this EULA, do not hold us responsible for any issues arising from such sharing, and only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.
+- share **unmodified** copies of the Software **free of charge** with other individuals, provided that you include this EULA, do not hold us responsible for any issues arising from such sharing, and only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.
-- distribute or resell the Game commercially **as an unofficial build**, provided that you (i) clearly and prominently state that your distribution is **unofficial and not endorsed** by us, (ii) do **not** use our trademarks, logos or branding beyond nominative fair use, (iii) include this EULA and all third-party notices, (iv) do not modify or bundle the Game with malware, adware, or telemetry, and (v) only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.
+- distribute or resell the Software commercially **as an unofficial build**, provided that you (i) clearly and prominently state that your distribution is **unofficial and not endorsed** by us, (ii) do **not** use our trademarks, logos or branding beyond nominative fair use, (iii) include this EULA and all third-party notices, (iv) do not modify or bundle the Software with malware, adware, or telemetry, and (v) only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.

 You must **not**:

-- create, market, distribute or use **cheats, hacks, bots, aimbots, trainers, exploits** or other tools intended to gain an unfair advantage, disrupt gameplay, bypass anti-cheat, or compromise the integrity or security of the Game or others’ systems;
+- create, market, distribute or use **cheats, hacks, bots, aimbots, trainers, exploits** or other tools intended to gain an unfair advantage, disrupt Softwareplay, bypass anti-cheat, or compromise the integrity or security of the Software or others’ systems;

-- develop, embed or distribute **malware** or use the Game as a vehicle for malicious code, phishing, or fraud;
+- develop, embed or distribute **malware** or use the Software as a vehicle for malicious code, phishing, or fraud;
 - **impersonate** us or **mislead** users by presenting your builds as “official”, using confusingly similar names, or implying sponsorship, endorsement, or partnership without our prior written permission;
-- violate applicable law or third-party rights when using, modifying, or sharing the Game.
+- violate applicable law or third-party rights when using, modifying, or sharing the Software.

 We do **not** provide support, tools, or compatibility commitments for reverse engineering, modifications, or shared copies.
 Updates may break mods or unofficial builds, and we are **not liable** for any resulting loss or damage.
 Nothing in this section grants rights to our trademarks or proprietary assets beyond what is necessary for interoperability and nominative fair use.

 Any distribution under this Section 3 is at your sole responsibility and expense.
 You act as the seller/distributor for legal purposes, and we provide no warranties, support, or obligations to your recipients.

-## 4. Modding
+## 4. Modding / Extensions

-You may create, use, and distribute mods for the Game **at your own risk**, provided that your mods:
+You may create, use, and distribute mods for the Software **at your own risk**, provided that your mods:

 - comply with applicable law and **do not infringe** third-party rights;
-- **do not harm** security, performance, or integrity of the Game or others’ systems;
+- **do not harm** security, performance, or integrity of the Software or others’ systems;
 - do **not** circumvent technical protection measures or unlawfully access proprietary assets.

 We **do not** provide support, tools, or compatibility commitments for mods.
 Updates may break mods, and we are **not liable** for any loss or damage arising from mods.
 We may restrict or disable mods in online/competitive modes or where required for legal, safety, anti-cheat, or compliance reasons.

 You retain rights in your mods.
-This EULA does **not** grant you any rights to our IP beyond what is necessary to interoperate with the Game.
+This EULA does **not** grant you any rights to our IP beyond what is necessary to interoperate with the Software.
 Do not include or redistribute our proprietary content unless expressly permitted.

 ## 5. Updates

-The Game may receive updates, patches, bug fixes, or content changes (“Updates”).
+The Software may receive updates, patches, bug fixes, or content changes (“Updates”).
 Updates may be delivered through any Distribution Channels in use from time to time, including automatic updates where supported, or by including updated files in the distribution package.
 Some Updates may be required to continue use.

 Where we provide release notes or advisories, they may be delivered within the product, in the update package, or via the applicable Distribution Channel.
 No specific location or publication cadence is guaranteed.